Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (Retrieve) and the resource (user-defined collection notes fields), and adds context that these fields are available on every release.
-It is distinct from siblings like edit_user_collection_custom_field_value.
+The description clearly states the action (retrieve a list) and the specific resource (user-defined collection notes fields).
+It also adds useful context that these fields are available on every release, which helps distinguish from sibling tools like edit_user_collection_custom_field_value.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.